Types of Financial Aid

-The first time you fail to meet the SAP criteria you will be placed on Financial Aid WARNING.
-During the WARNING period, you will continue to qualify for financial aid for one semester.
-In order to be removed from the WARNING status, you must meet all three of the SAP criteria.
+The first time a student fails to meet the SAP criteria, they will be placed on Financial Aid Warning.
+During the Warning period, a student will continue to qualify for financial aid for one semester.
+In order to be removed from the Warning status, all three of the SAP criteria must be met.

-If you fail to meet the SAP criteria while on Financial Aid WARNING, you will be placed on Financial Aid SUSPENSION.
-While on SUSPENSION, you will not be eligible for work study, grants, or loans from the Financial Aid Department.
-You may still enroll in classes for the next semester, but you must pay all expenses.
-In order to be removed from the SUSPENSION status, you must meet all three of the SAP criteria.
+Failure to meet the SAP criteria while on Financial Aid Warning, will result in Financial Aid Suspension.
+While on Suspension, a student will not be eligible for work study, grants, or loans from the Financial Aid Department.
+Students may still enroll in classes for the next semester, but must pay all expenses.
+In order to be removed from the Suspension status, all three of the SAP criteria must be met.

 - Via emails sent to the student's SPC email account

 Financial Aid Appeals

 Appeal forms are located in the Financial Aid section of the SPC website or may be picked up at any SPC Financial Aid office.
 The appeal packet must be completed before submission.
 Incomplete packets will not be considered.
 The decision of the appeal committee is final.
 Only one appeal will be reviewed in any given semester.
 The deadline to turn in an appeal is two months after the first class day of the semester in question (15 days after the first class day for summer semesters).

 For the Financial Aid Appeal form CLICK HERE

 - Only the latest grade for a repeated course is calculated in the cumulative GPA